iamrazes/ecanteen/README.md

 ## About eCanteen

-eLibrary is website-based system for local canteen to do ecommerce.
-We aim to digitalize the transaction to reduce anything that maybe unnecessary and help people to instantly getting their food with ease.
+eLibrary is a web-based platform designed to facilitate e-commerce for local canteens.
+Our goal is to streamline transactions, eliminating unnecessary steps and providing people with a quick and convenient way to order and enjoy their meals.

 The project created with Laravel framework and Tailwind CSS for the css framework.